Wabasi/kintohub-docs/docs/getting-started.md

 The interesting part is the last line, you need to update the entry point depending on the project you are using

-the only rule that endpoint must
+the only rules are that the endpoint must

 * expose the app on port `80`
 * if the hostname is required by the framework/lib then it has to be set to `0.0.0.0`